The Oath of Devotion

 saving throw.
 If the creature fails its saving throw, it is turned for 1 minute or until it takes damage.

-action or try to escape from an effect that prevents it from moving.
-If there’s nowhere to move, the creature can use the Dodge
+that prevents it from moving.
+If there’s nowhere to move, the creature can use the Dodge Action

-Starting at 7th level, you and friendly creatures within 10 feet of you can’t be Charmed
+within 10 feet of you can’t be charmed

 while you are conscious.